Vodafone boss promises 'X Squad' will fix 'not good enough' service

 X Squad members will all be New Zealand-based.

-The Vodafone boss promises they'll be no calling back to a general number to repeat yourself to a new customer service rep each time.
+The Vodafone boss promises there'll be no calling back to a general number to repeat yourself to a new customer service rep each time.

 Paris also promises that the X Squad will front-foot problems.